2012 UEFA Champions League final: Opening ceremony

 The UEFA Champions League Anthem was performed by German tenor Jonas Kaufmann and violinist David Garrett.

-Festival and live screenings
+Related events

 The UEFA Champions Festival was held at Munich's Olympiapark from 16 to 19 May.
 An official public screening of the final took place at the Olympiastadion during the match, with capacity for 65,000 fans, including a section for Chelsea supporters.
 A second public screening was planned on the Theresienwiese, where the famous Oktoberfest takes place.